 An exhibitor in Open Jams and Preserves is not a professional (i.e. a person who does not earn an income from the making of jams and preserves).

-Class 123 THE CREATIVE NATIVE FOODS PRIZE Jam - Australian Native Food as main flavour.
+Class 134 THE CREATIVE NATIVE FOODS PRIZE Jam - Featuring an Australian Native Food.